Platform Engineering

 Development processes need to evolve as your product grows.
 Over time, your stack expands with additional technologies and new requirements.
 You might introduce a new storage system, require more comprehensive end-to-end tests, or have to comply with another regulatory standard.

 Platform engineering ensures your toolchain develops in tandem.
-Without it, you have to make ad-hoc workflow adjustments which can be poorly documented and difficult to maintain.
+Without it, you have to make ad-hoc workflow adjustments, which can be poorly documented and difficult to maintain.
 Moreover, developers often lack the time to make the optimizations they require.
 This perpetuates the use of inefficient practices after they’ve been recognized as a bottleneck.
 Providing devs with access to a platform engineering team allows frustrations to be addressed without delaying the product’s release schedule.

 Platform engineers create new tools and workflows for developers to use.
 They produce an integrated environment for building, testing, and iterating upon changes.
-The “platform” bridges between developers and your infrastructure, the scope of which might not be feasible for individual developers to reproduce.

 • Configuring IaC tools to provision new infrastructure on-demand.